Like Apache Hadoop and Apache Spark, Apache Kafka has become a linchpin in many complex distributed analytical...

 Known as Confluent Cloud, it is described as a managed streaming data service that reduces the need for users to closely oversee Kafka operations.

-Kafka began life as a publish-and-subscribe system for handling the torrential firehose of modern big data, but under the tutelage of Confluent and others, it has been enhanced with monitoring, retention and failover capabilities.
+Kafka began life as a publish-and-subscribe messaging system for handling the torrential firehose of modern big data, but under the tutelage of Confluent and others, it has been enhanced with monitoring, retention and failover capabilities.
 Used along with Confluent's Kafka Streams, it is also now intended as a streaming data alternative to large cloud providers' proprietary data pipes.

 Transferrable, open source alternatives to cloud vendors' streaming systems could be welcome in some quarters, according to an analytics manager at a company providing online e-commerce services.